Bachelor Couple Krystal & Chris on If They Want a TV Wedding

 Nielson said the two were "misunderstood" on their seasons and claimed having compassion can be a "really powerful tool."

 "It's actually how Chris and I came together," she said.
-"Because I saw him on this downward spiral, and I grabbed him and I gave him a hand and I offered him self-awareness and opportunity to right wrongs.
+"Because I saw him on this downward spiral; and I grabbed him and I gave him a hand; and I offered him self-awareness and opportunity to right wrongs.
 And, in doing so, it was a redemption for Chris, and it was his second chance.
 And his actions of taking that feedback really made me fall in love with him."

 However, not all of their fellow contestants have had the same fairytale ending.
 The two also weighed in on the fallout between Jordan Kimball and Jenna Cooper, who called off their engagement after Cooper was accused of cheating on the male model.